 About Owen Payton

 Hi, my name is Owen Matthew Payton and this is a little about me.
-I am the oldest.
-I have a younger sister, Juliet and a younger brother, Tredway.
+I am 7 years old.
+I have a younger sister, Juliet who is 5 and a younger brother, Tredway who is 1.
+We also have 2 dogs, a chocolate lab named Allie and a yellow lab named Mollie.

 I was born on March 1st, 2006.
-My heart condition is considered a complex, single ventricle heart.
+I was born with multiple congenital heart defects.
 I was born with double outlet right ventricle (DORV), a ventricle septal defect (VSD), pulmonary stenosis (PS), and transposition of the greater arteries.

 I have had three open heart surgeries, the first surgery was the BT Shunt in March 2006, when I was just six days old.
 Then I had the Bi-Directional Glenn in October 2006 when I was 8 months old.
 I came out of that surgery with a chylous effusion which caused me to need a thoracic duct ligation surgery in December 2006.
 Then, I had my third open heart surgery, the Fontan, when I was a little over 3.5 years old in December 2009.